 The Effective Year is always listed as the year in which the session (Winter or Summer) began.
-Accordingly, the 2019 Winter session runs from September 2019 until April 2020.
-The effective year of any change that is to take place during this period is "2019."
-The effective year should never be listed as "2019/20" or "2020/21".
+Accordingly, the 2022 Winter session runs from September 2022 until April 2023.
+The effective year of any change that is to take place during this period is "2022."
+The effective year should never be listed as "2022/23".

-The effective session for curriculum proposals other than new programs should be a subsequent (not current) session (Winter or Summer).
+The effective session for curriculum proposals should be a subsequent (not current) session (Winter or Summer).
 Changes submitted with the current session as the effective session will only be considered in cases where the rationale for the urgent change is compelling, as current session changes can affect registered students.